-- All registered students at the school must receive independent careers advice in Years 7 to 11 - This careers advice must be represented in an impartial manner, showing no bias toward particular institution, education or work option - This advice must cover a range of education or training options - o This guidance must be in the best interests of the student - There must be an opportunity for education and training providers to access students in Year 7 - Year 11 in order to inform them about approved technical qualifications or apprenticeships as well as academic qualifications.
-Details can be found in Annex C - The school must have a clear policy setting out the manner in which providers will be given access to students - The school will base its careers provision around the Gatsby Benchmarks - The school will continuously monitor its CEIAG offer and seek further improvement.
+- All registered students at the school must receive at least one independent careers guidance interview by the age of 16 - This careers advice must be represented in an impartial manner, showing no bias toward particular institutions, education or work option. - This advice must cover a range of education or training options - This guidance must be in the best interests of the student - There must be an opportunity for education and training providers to access students in Year 7 - Year 11 in order to inform them about approved technical qualifications or apprenticeships as well as academic qualifications.
+Details can be found in Annex C. - The school must have a clear policy setting out the manner in which providers will be given access to students.
+(Provider Access Policy Annex C) - The school will base its careers provision around the Gatsby Benchmarks - The school will continuously monitor its CEIAG offer and seek further improvement.
 This will be done by the personnel involved in the design and delivery of the programme as well as by external stakeholders who assess the work of the school (e.g. Ofsted, Standard in Careers Award).